idaholab/virtual_test_bed/doc/content/pbfhr/steady/pebble.md

 The fueled pebble is modeled using a similar approach, except the sphere is not uniform.
 Its center is a graphite core, surrounded by a fuel matrix then a graphite shell.
-We still represent the pebble as a 1D spherical system, which each zone defined as a different subdomain.
+We still represent the pebble as a 1D spherical system, with each zone defined as a different subdomain.

 !listing /pbfhr/steady/ss4_fuel_pebble.i block=Mesh/mesh Problem

 We use a Heat Source Decomposition approach [!citep](Novak2021) to solve the multiscale heat conduction problem with sources.
 The heat source is decomposed in its mean and fluctuation (of zero average) terms, corresponding to the meso- and micro-scale.
-This approach is a linearization of the heat conduction equations.
+This approach is a decomposition of the heat conduction equations.

 \begin{equation}
 \dot{q} = <\dot{q}> + \hat{\dot{q}}